acasin3/EventsAndDelegatesDemo/EventsAndDelegatesDemo/README.md

 ### Adding the ReportSpeed Event

 As the car accelerates, this event reports the car speed in multiples of 100, which can be displayed in the console application.
 Note that this speed is contained in the CarSpeedEventArgs argument.

+### Adding the NameChanging Event
+This event uses the EventHandler syntax to raise an event whenever the car name changes.
+This uses the CarNameChangingEventArgs which has access to the old and new names.